cmu-mfi/rtc/doc/Vision/Vision.md

 ![taxpose](../files/vision/vision-taxpose-overview.gif)

-Data input for training:
+### Data input for training:

-> *Action pointclouds at the target position inserted in the Anchor pointcloud*
+Action pointclouds at the target position inserted in the Anchor pointclouds.

 | Waterproof Connector | D-Sub Connector |
 |----------------------| ----------------|